Video Conferencing in Telemedicine. Start Providing Consultations Online

 Must-knows before you start providing medical consultations online

-If you’ve covered that base, you can enter in the subtleties of telemedicine and become a mobile doctor and run an online medical business.
+If you’ve covered that base, you can enter in the subtleties of telemedicine, become a mobile doctor and run an online medical business.

 You are already aware that not every medical problem can be diagnosed or resolved via a video consultation.
-And it’s your responsibility to ensure that you don’t take on patients for online medical consultation unless you think you can help them via a video call.
+And it’s your responsibility to ensure that you don’t take on patients for video conferencing in telemedicine unless you think you can help them via a video call.
 Otherwise you would be compromising your reputation as a specialist.
 Research shows that the most suitable cases for online consultation are those with long-term conditions.
 It also helps if the doctor and patient have an existing relationship and already trust each other.

 If you want to consult new patients, let them know what to expect by adding a message to your platform.
 You can state what the consultation will include and what will happen afterwards (i.e. running more tests, follow-up consultation, etc.).
 You can also request that they upload all their test results to your secure platform in advance of the call.